Aaron Chalmers (footballer)

 Aaron Anthony Chalmers (born 2 February 1991) is an English association footballer.
-His predominant position is as a midfielder for Bury.
+His predominant position is as a midfielder.
+He retired at the end of the 2025–26 season.

 Career

 Born in Manchester, he attended Cedar Mount High School in Gorton.
 He started his professional career with Oldham Athletic in League One.
 Chalmers senior squad debut came on 12 April 2008 in a 2–0 win versus Leyton Orient, coming on as a substitute in the 74th minute for Matthew Wolfenden.
 His contract was cancelled on 2 December 2008 following a breach of discipline.

 On 25 March 2009, he joined Macclesfield Town on non-contract terms following a trial with the club.
 He joined Scottish club Hibernian in 2009, where he played for their Under-19 team in central defence.

 He then signed on with Mossley in the summer of 2010.
 He spent the end of that season on loan at Droylsden before being transfer listed in August 2011.

 He was transferred for an undisclosed fee to Woodley Sports a few days later.
 As part of the deal, Mossley would also receive a percentage of any transfer fee received, should he later leave Woodley.
 The club was renamed in 2012 as Stockport Sports.
 On 1 July 2012, he signed for Southport.
 In September, he went on loan to Droylsden.

 On 7 August 2014, Chalmers signed for Conference North newcomers Hyde.
 He made his debut two days later in a 1–0 defeat to Oxford City.

 In September 2014 he joined Northwich Victoria making his club debut in a match against Ossett Town.

 He left Stalybridge Celtic at the end of the 2016/17 season.

 He subsequently rejoined Aston United, and played for Buxton before he joined Prestwich Heys, becoming club captain and winning player of the year awards, before rejoining Stalybridge Celtic.